Here’s what happens if you skip the placebo pills.

 Your period is agitating enough on a regular old day, but some occasions make that monthly visit almost unbearable.
 Whether this weekend is your beach getaway, a long-awaited pool party, a vacation you’ve been planning for over a year, or even (eek!) your wedding, you might have one question on your mind: “Can I use my birth control to delay my period?”

-TBH, this is a totally safe practice.
+This is a considered safe practice.
 The “break week” is specifically designed to give you that period since some women find it comforting (it’s an easy answer to that whole “Am I pregnant?” puzzle).
-On the other hand, if you feel comfortable skipping your period altogether, doctors have found no health risks in doing so.
+On the other hand, if you feel comfortable skipping your period altogether, doctors have generally found no health risks in doing so.
 Skip away!

 If you’re on the pill, skip the placebo pills (the different-colored ones) and start a new pack.
 If you use a ring or patch, skip the “break week” and insert the new ring or apply the new patch right away.